Supporting “Make in India”

 Collaborating with the world’s most dynamic universities is a key aspect of innovation at Thales.
-In September 2016, Thales and Indian Institute of Technology, Delhi (IIT Delhi) signed an MoU for a jointly supervised PhD fellowship scheme.
-Thales has formed similar partnerships with the Indian Institute of Science, Bangalore and the Indian Institute of Technology, Bombay in October 2015 and January 2016, respectively.
+In March 2018, Thales and Indian Institute of Technology, Madras signed an MoU for a jointly supervised PhD fellowship scheme.
+Thales has formed similar partnerships with the Indian Institute of Science, Bangalore, Indian Institute of Technology, Bombay, and Indian Institute of Technology, Delhi in October 2015, January 2016 and September 2016, respectively.
 Thales believes that such associations will play a great role in fostering an ecosystem for research and consequently securing innovations for tomorrow.

 Socially responsible corporate

 In June 2017, Thales Foundation and GeoHazards Society (GHS) launched first-of-its-kind school safety mobile application in India that allows school administrators to ‘write’ a School Disaster Management Plan (SDMP).
 Besides this, Thales has been supporting various other NGOs in India through local CSR initiatives and also group-level Foundation efforts.
 Some of them include Kutumbh Foundation, Jagriti, Protsahan, Samarpan Foundation, among others.

 India represents a significant market for Thales in both civil and military sectors.
 The Group’s defence business is recognised as a reliable partner in all three branches of the Indian Armed Forces: Navy, Air Force and Army.
 Its equipment and systems have been selected for various types of platforms.
 In the civil domain, Thales has activities in transportation and civil aerospace.